dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

   :region: ADD HERE
   :buckets:
     # Update assets if you want to host the serde and HiveQL yourself
-    :assets: s3://snowplow-emr-assets
+    :assets: s3://snowplow-hosted-assets
     :log: ADD HERE
     :in: ADD HERE
     :processing: ADD HERE
-    :out: ADD HERE WITH SUB-FOLDER # If you intend to load data into Redshift, the bucket specified here needs to be located in us-east-1
+    :out: ADD HERE WITH SUB-FOLDER # Make sure this bucket is in the US standard region if you wish to use Redshift
+    :out_bad_rows: ADD HERE # Leave blank for Hive ETL.
+    :out_errors: ADD HERE # Leave blank for Hive ETL.
     :archive: ADD HERE
 :emr:
   # Can bump the below as EMR upgrades Hadoop